FLming/CRNN.tf2/README.md

 ## Train

 Before you start training, maybe you should [prepare](#Data-prepare) data first.
 The training process can visualize in tensorboard.
-Because of that, we can check the a lot of things, such as profile.
+Because of that, we can check a lot of things, such as profile.

 ![Tensorboard](doc/tensorboard.png)